 How much do I need?

-A good rule of thumb is 3-6 months of expenses.
-3 months is reasonable for people with stable jobs, households with two working adults, or people in higher demand careers that should be able to get back to work quickly.
-However, keep in mind that on average it takes 1-2 months to find a job in a strong job market, and if you get laid off, the market probably isn’t booming.
-6 or more months of an emergency fund is ideal if you work on commission, depend on overtime that could be shut off, or are a one income family.
+Once you’ve achieved your starter emergency fund, move on to the more sustainable, long-term targets.
+Three months of savings is reasonable for people with stable jobs, households with two working adults, or people in higher demand careers that should be able to get back to work quickly.
+However, keep in mind that on average it takes one-to-two months to find a job in a healthy, stable job market.
+And if you get laid off, the market probably isn’t booming.
+Six or more months of an emergency fund is ideal if you work on commission, depend on overtime that could be shut off, or are a one income family.

 As you save for your emergency fund, stay focused on how much less stress money will be when you aren’t trying to figure out how to get from one paycheck to the next.
-Getting to the emergency fund you need isn’t going to happen overnight, but each time you put money into it you’ll be able to breathe a little easier.
-Soon you’ll be able to confidently set your budget for June on June 1, because you’ll just be starting to dip into last month’s paychecks!
+Getting to the emergency fund you need isn’t going to happen overnight, but each time you put money into it, you’ll be able to breathe a little easier.

 What if you’re in debt?

 A common question from people just beginning their journey to financial health is how to prioritize their emergency fund versus paying down debt.
 Even if you’re in debt, you need at least a small emergency fund.

 Saving first can seem counterintuitive when you’re sick of sending all those interest payments out each month.
 But it is all about momentum.
 Having no savings before slashing your debt is an excellent way to get frustrated.